nmstreethran/notebook/README.md

 # coding

 Welcome to my coding repository!
+This is where I keep all my notes organised for various coding tasks, so that I do not have to Google the same thing over and over again.
+I also store my completed tutorials here.

 I use [VSCodium](https://vscodium.github.io/) (fully open-source alternative to [Visual Studio Code](https://code.visualstudio.com/)) for my coding.
 My custom settings and the extensions I use can be found in [vscode-settings.json](/vscode-settings.json) and [vscode-notes.md](/vscode-notes.md) respectively.

 I have Python version 3.6.8 and conda version 4.6.11.

 ## Notes